CBS Building: CBS ownership and sale attempts

-Shortly after Viacom and CBS merged again into ViacomCBS in December 2019, the newly combined company's CEO Bob Bakish said the company was looking to sell the building.
-The company sought more than $1 billion for the CBS Building, but the offer to sell was withdrawn in March 2020 with the onset of the COVID-19 pandemic in New York City.
+Harbor Group International ownership

 In August 2021, ViacomCBS announced that they had agreed to sell the building to the real estate investment and management firm Harbor Group International for $760 million, the first actual sale of the building since it opened.
 ViacomCBS planned to occupy some space under a short-term lease.
 Harbor Group intended to upgrade the building's lobby, as well as tenant facilities such as the cafeteria.
-To finance its purchase of the building, HGI received $558 million in commercial mortgage-backed securities in October 2021.

-Critical reception
+The sale was finalized in late 2021 after HGI received $558 million in commercial mortgage-backed securities to finance its purchase.
+At the time, 96.4 percent of the building's space was occupied, with seven tenants (including Nusr-Et and a newsstand) with a combined annual rent of about $33.8 million.

+After taking over the building, HGI rebranded the structure as 51W52.
+The group spent $36 million renovating the lobby and amenity areas in 2023, hiring Vocon and Moed de Armas and Shannon to design the renovation.
+CBS moved employees out during late 2023 and announced plans to vacate the building entirely by November 2024.
+CBS's relocation, along with the upcoming expiration of two other tenants' leases, prompted lenders to express concern over whether HGI would be able to refinance a $420 million mortgage on the building.
+Harbor Group International finished renovating the CBS Building in April 2024; the project had cost $128 million.
+By then, almost 90 percent of the building's space was leased.

+Impact

+Reception

-The CBS Building received much praise upon completion, though much of it came with qualifications.
+Upon its completion, the CBS Building received much praise, albeit with qualifications.
 Huxtable called the CBS headquarters "a building, in the true, classic sense".
 Bethami Probst wrote in Progressive Architecture magazine that the CBS Building was a "dignified, pertinent rebuke to its more strident high-rise neighbors", though she did not consider it as good as the Seagram Building.
 A writer for Architectural Forum summarized the CBS Building thus: "It has enormous unity; it has strength; the proportions of its windows are elegant; it has great dignity; and it even has color."
 Peter Blake, writing for the same magazine, said the CBS Building "stands aloof, alone, serene", but this was a positive trait compared to the other structures being built on the avenue at the same time, which he summarized as the "slaughter on Sixth Avenue".
-David Jacobs regarded the building as "a marvelous contribution" to New York City despite its "impersonal and forbidding" profile.
+David Jacobs regarded the building as "a marvelous contribution" to New York City despite its "impersonal and forbidding" profile, while the architectural writer G. E. Kidder Smith said that "understatement has rarely been so totally stated".
+Jayson Blair of The New York Times wrote in 2000: "Noted for its minimalist design and its somber, dark granite skin, Black Rock stands in stark contrast to the steel-and-glass towers nearby on the Avenue of the Americas."